- Research Groups and Labs

 The Global Media Studies Initiative (GMSI) is an innovative cross-disciplinary research center at the U-M. It serves as a global hub for academics, students, media practitioners, and others to explore and discuss media and communication technologies, cultures, and industries in an international, comparative, and historical fashion.

-The Media Psychology Lab is a group of researchers who strive to understand the influence of the mass media on human behavior and individuals’ minds.
-We investigate how the mass media affect thinking, emotions, and behaviors and how these in turn shape the experiences that individuals have with the mass media.
+Researchers in the Media And Psychology in Everyday Life (MAPiEL) Lab are interested in a broad range of questions about the relations between the mass media and individuals.
+Led by Dr. Sonya Dal Cin, we investigate how the mass media affect thinking, emotions, and behaviors and how these in turn shape the experiences that people have with the mass media.

 wE in the mc2 bring energy to scholarship on the uses and consequences of mobile media in everyday social life. wE bridge the traditions of Political Communication and Media Psychology to study how mobile communication uniquely structures social behavior and social cognition.